ScrisStudio/wnr-jr/README.md

 - src

     This is the main folder for Vue developing.
-It's the main thing in this project.
+It's the main folder in this project.

-- www
+- docs

     This is the folder which Vue exports to.
-It's not included because it's generated.
+It's generated, using for GitHub pages, so it's included online.

 - node_modules